- Conrad MacKerron, Senior Vice President

 Conrad MacKerron has more than a decade of experience managing corporate dialogues and shareholder advocacy initiatives on cutting-edge social and environmental issues.
 Conrad founded the As You Sow Corporate Social Responsibility Program in 1997.
 He is former senior social researcher at Piper Jaffray Philanthropic & Social Investment Consulting, and Social Research Director at Progressive Asset Management (both social investment firms).
 He also served as Senior Analyst, Energy and Environment, at the Investor Responsibility Research Center (now part of RiskMetrics Group).
 Formerly a journalist, he was Washington Bureau Chief for Chemical Week and a writer for BNA’s Environment Reporter.
 He is author of Business in the Rainforests: Corporations, Deforestation and Sustainability (IRRC, 1993) and Unlocking the Power of the Proxy (2004).
 Conrad served on the board of the Social Investment Forum (SIF), and was chair of the steering committee for its Advocacy and Public Policy Program.
 He also served on the As You Sow Board of Directors from 1993 until 2005.
 In 2007, he received the SRI Service Award from SIF for “outstanding contributions to the SRI community.”
 He holds a Masters Degree in Journalism and Public Affairs from The American University.

-Amelia Timbers is the Energy Program Manager at As You Sow where she employs shareholder advocacy and coalition building to promote sustainability policies at utilities, particularly in the areas of climate change, coal risk, and sustainable investment.
-Amelia specializes in interdisciplinary projects that merge business and policy issues.
-Her background blends finance experience from the Massachusetts State Treasury and Federal Reserve Bank with energy expertise gained through positions focusing on renewable energy policy in both the public and private sectors.
-Amelia earned a JD and MBA at Northeastern University, a Masters in Environmental Law and Policy at Vermont Law School, and undergraduate degrees in Environmental Studies and Legal Studies at the University of California Santa Cruz.
+Amelia Timbers is the Energy Program Manager at As You Sow, where she helps cities and companies reduce carbon emissions, increase clean energy and energy efficiency, minimize enterprise risk, and learn about sustainable investment opportunities.
+Her background blends finance experience from the Massachusetts State Treasury and Federal Reserve Bank with energy expertise gained through positions in the public and private sectors focusing on energy policy.
+Amelia earned a JD and MBA at Northeastern University, a Master’s Degree in Environmental Law and Policy at Vermont Law School, and Bachelor of Arts degrees in Environmental Studies and in Legal Studies at the University of California Santa Cruz.
+Companies she has engaged have halted and reduced coal use; accelerated coal retirements; increased renewable energy and energy efficiency adoption; deployed electric vehicle charging infrastructure; adopted an ambitious voluntary carbon target; created new governance policies; and increased transparency on energy planning, sustainability, lobbying, water risk, business model adaptation, and carbon asset risk.

 Eleanne is an environmental health scientist who manages and directs toxic chemical research for As You Sow’s Toxic Enforcement initiative.
 Eleanne has worked in environmental health research and environmental conservation at organizations including the Jane Goodall Institute and the Worldwide Fund for Nature.
 She has published on neonatal exposures and alternatives to phthalates (synthetic plasticizers) in medical devices, and designed and managed exposure monitoring field studies to investigate health effects resulting from indoor (biomass fuels) and outdoor air pollution in Africa.
 She graduated cum laude from Hamilton College in public policy and environmental studies and holds a Master of Public Health in Environmental Health Science from Columbia University’s Mailman School of Public Health and has completed her doctoral coursework at Columbia in molecular and environmental epidemiology.